Top 15 Organizations that Help the Homeless

 - Operates a community center and social enterprises focused on skills training

-14. The Link–Breaking the Cycle of Youth Homelessness in Minneapolis - Minnesota, USA
+14. The Link–Breaking the Cycle of Youth Homelessness in Minneapolis

 With over 30 programs, The Link empowers young people through shelter, case management, education support, and employment training.
 Its hands-on, “whatever it takes” approach makes it one of the best charities for homelessness intervention among youth in the Midwest.